Pure and Mixed State Entanglement Dynamics in Tavis-Cummings Model with Squeezed Coherent Thermal States: Effects of thermal and squeezed photons on entanglement

-\textbf{\textit{For Werner state:}}\\ The Wigner distribution functions for SCTS with atoms in Werner state are presented in Figs. \ref{wig_jcm_scts_werner1} and \ref{wig_jcm_scts_werner2}.
-From Fig. \ref{wig_jcm_scts_werner1}, it is evident that the $W(\alpha)$ for SCTS with $\bar{n}_s = 0, \bar{n}_{th}= 0$ always remains positive at values of $t$.
-The negligible amount of negativity in the color bar might be a result of the computational error.
-This is a very strange phenomena in the sense that the mixedness in the Werner state is keeping the radiation state almost same as the initial state.
+\textbf{\textit{For atoms in Werner state:}}\\ The Wigner distribution functions for SCTS with atoms initially prepared in a Werner state are presented in Figs.~\ref{wig_jcm_scts_werner1} and \ref{wig_jcm_scts_werner2}.
+From Fig.~\ref{wig_jcm_scts_werner1}, it is observed that for $\bar{n}_s=0$ and $\bar{n}_{th}=0$, the Wigner function remains positive throughout the entire phase space for all considered times.
+Any negligible negativity appearing in the color scale can be attributed to numerical artifacts rather than genuine nonclassicality.
+This behavior indicates that the mixedness of the Werner state suppresses the generation of nonclassical features in the radiation field, effectively preserving the classical nature of the initial coherent state.

-When thermal and squeezed photons are added in the system (i.e. $\bar{n}_s = 1, \bar{n}_{th}= 1$), $W(\alpha)$ for SCTS remains positive (see Fig. \ref{wig_jcm_scts_werner2}).
-In this case also, we observed that the shape almost remains identical changing its position in the phase space all the time.
+When both thermal and squeezed photons are included ($\bar{n}_s=1$, $\bar{n}_{th}=1$), the Wigner function remains positive at all times, as shown in Fig.~\ref{wig_jcm_scts_werner2}.
+Although the distribution undergoes displacement and deformation in phase space during the evolution, its overall shape remains largely intact and free from negative regions.
+This suggests that, despite the presence of squeezing, the initial mixedness of the atomic Werner state significantly limits the transfer of quantum correlations to the field.

-The Wigner distribution functions show that the initial states of atoms (i.e., whether the atoms are in Bell state (pure state) or in Werner state (mixed state)) plays a crucial role in determining the behaviour of the radiation field used in the system.
+Overall, the Wigner distribution analysis reveals that the initial atomic state plays a crucial role in determining the quantum character of the radiation field.
+Atoms prepared in a pure entangled Bell state strongly induce nonclassicality in the field, whereas atoms in a mixed Werner state largely inhibit the emergence of negative regions in the Wigner function.
+This highlights a direct correspondence between atomic entanglement purity and the generation of nonclassical radiation.